 Transition Services and Supports are goods and services that provide for tangible items and direct services to assist the member in transition.
-All goods and services procured using Transition Services and Supports must directly mitigate a barrier to transition or increase a n individual's independence with activities of daily living or instrumental activities of daily living.
+All goods and services procured using Transition Services and Supports must directly mitigate a barrier to transition or increase an individual's independence with activities of daily living or instrumental activities of daily living.
 Transition Services and Supports are divided into subservices as described in this section.

-Transition Services and Supports is only provided to participants transitioning from an institution or group provider controlled residence into a private home.
+Transition Services and Supports is only provided to participants transitioning from an institution or group provider controlled residence into a private home in which the individual is directly responsible for his/her own rent and living expenses.
 If Transition Services are used to establish a new residence for the member, the residence must comply with the Home and Community Based Services Settings Rule as established by the Centers for Medicaid and Medicare Services.
 Transition Services and Supports are non-recurring set up expenses for individuals who are transitioning from and institution or another provider-operated living arrangement to a living arrangement in a private residence where the person is directly responsible for his or her own living expenses.